×

 Apache Iceberg

-Apache Iceberg is an open-source table format that adds data warehouse-level capabilities to a traditional data lake.
+Apache Iceberg or Iceberg is an open-source table format that adds data warehouse-level capabilities to a traditional data lake.

 One of the Apache Software Foundation’s open-source projects, the Iceberg table format enables more efficient petabyte-scale data processing by creating an abstracted metadata layer that describes the files in a data lake’s object storage.